aflip/mood-muse/README.md

 The app happened because I wanted to understand semantic search.I figured out the basics using the wikiscience dataset, but figured i'd make something that would be fun to use myself and maybe share with friends.
 So I decided to make something that helps me find better poetry.

+## Features

+- Open-ended discovery of poetry based on emotions, themes, objects or settings.
+- Efficient Approximate Nearest Neighbors (ANN) search using NGT

 ## Data